tasmota/docs/Installation.md

-To install Tasmota on your device you have to prepare some tools and software.
+!> **If you don't have the willingness to tinker and learn...
+TURN BACK!**.<br> Tasmota is not a commercial product and support is limited.
+You have to be willing to research and debug potential problems yourself.

-If your device works with Tuya Smart or Smart Life app it may be possible to flash it with [Tuya-Convert](https://github.com/ct-Open-Source/tuya-convert) without disassembly or soldering and skip directly to [initial configuration](initial-configuration).
+?> If your device works with Tuya Smart or Smart Life app it may be possible to flash it with [Tuya-Convert](https://github.com/ct-Open-Source/tuya-convert) without disassembly or soldering and skip directly to [Initial Configuration](initial-configuration).

-# Prerequisites
+To install Tasmota on your device you have to prepare certain tools and software.

 ## Needed Hardware

 <img src="https://user-images.githubusercontent.com/5904370/55688732-43cf8100-597c-11e9-9171-e8f7d975aff4.jpg" width=150 align=right></img>